 Cooking a whole chicken is economical, easy, and delicious.
-Once you decide to give up conventional, factory-farmed meat (that’s oftentimes laced with antibiotics and synthetic hormones) and switch to the humanely-raised, organic variety instead, it’s no secret that the price goes up.
+Once you decide to give up conventional, factory-farmed meat (that’s oftentimes laced with antibiotics) and switch to the humanely-raised, organic variety instead, it’s no secret that the price goes up.
 To offset this increase in cost you can do two things – select cuts of meat that are less expensive per pound (like a whole chicken) and/or eat less meat all together.
 For all those who have never cooked a whole chicken before…have no fear because it’s easy to do!
 And this even applies to people like me who don’t like to actually handle or touch whole, raw chickens. :) I normally cook whole chickens in my slow cooker, but have recently become fond of roasting chicken as well (details below).

 How to Safely Defrost Meat

 Now before you get started, it’s important to make sure you aren’t trying to cook a frozen chicken.
 Easier said than done?
 When I used to buy standard grocery store chicken this was never an issue, but now that I shop at the farmers’ market I’ve found that almost all of the local meat is sold frozen.
 And just the other day I was supposed to be roasting a chicken that was – yes – still frozen, which prompted me to do some research on how to defrost chicken safely.

 The ideal way to defrost meat is in the fridge overnight.